-E-commerce and logistics are the best solutions for your business because the COVID-19 pandemic has thrown a simple yet devastating challenge on almost every business across the world: ADAPT OR GO EXTINCT.
-From cars being launched virtually to street-side vendors accepting digital payments to avoid cash, the pandemic has forced everyone to adapt technology and every business to accept digitization.
+E-commerce and logistics are the best solutions for your business because the COVID-19 pandemic has created a simple yet devastating challenge for almost every business across the world: ADAPT OR GO EXTINCT.
+From cars being launched virtually, to street-side vendors accepting digital payments to avoid cash, the pandemic has forced everyone to adapt to technology and every business to accept digitization.

-The better and faster the logistics companies started adapting digitization through e-commerce, the more businesses could rely on them for their survival.
-Hence, it is not an exaggeration to say that if even a small percent of businesses survived the disruption brought by the pandemic it was thanks to their ability to adapt to the new supply chain innovations and go online through an e-commerce platform.
+The better and faster logistics companies started adopting digitization through e-commerce with more businesses relying on them for their survival.
+Hence, it is not an exaggeration to say that the small percent of businesses who survived the disruption brought on by the pandemic survived thanks to their ability to adapt to the new supply chain innovations and go online through an e-commerce platform.

 1. E-commerce adoption

-A recent survey by the Organization for Economic Co-operation and Development (OECD) on the role of e-commerce in COVID-19 times has thrown significant insights into the consumer acceptance of e-commerce in developing countries across the world.
+A recent survey by the Organization for Economic Co-operation and Development (OECD) on the role of e-commerce in COVID-19 times, has given significant insights into the consumer acceptance of e-commerce in developing countries across the world.
 The major drivers of this boom were: